Notice to Customers Regarding RTT and TTY

-Kentucky Relay is a public service that guarantees all citizens access to prmopt, professional and precise communication through a telephone.
-Consumers of these specialized services, specifically individuals who are deaf, deaf-blind, hard of hearing or have difficulty speaking, can communicate on the telephone via TTY, Voice Carry Over (VCO), Hearing Carry Over (HCO), Speech-to-Speech (STS), Spanish-to-Spanish and Captioned Telephone.
+Kentucky Relay is a public service that guarantees all citizens access to prompt, professional and precise communication through a telephone.
+Consumers of these specialized services, specifically individuals who are deaf, DeafBlind, hard of hearing or have difficulty speaking, can communicate on the telephone via TTY, Voice Carry Over (VCO), Hearing Carry Over (HCO), Speech-to-Speech (STS), Spanish-to-Spanish and Captioned Telephone.
 This helps ensure the ability to connect with family, friends or businesses with ease.

 How does the Kentucky Relay work?

 Kentucky Relay offers specialized services for individuals who have difficulty speaking and for Spanish-speaking residents.
 Specially trained CAs are on hand to assist in these types of calls by dialing the number provided.
-Since Kentucky Relay offers a variety of services please refer to the website listed, or call Kentucky Relay Customer Care for more detailed instruction on how a particular call is processed.
+Since Kentucky Relay offers a variety of services please refer to the website listed, or contact Kentucky Relay Customer Care for more detailed instruction on how a particular call is processed.

 Captioned Telephone is ideal and available for individuals with hearing loss that can speak for themselves.
 A captioned telephone works like any other telephone with one essential difference: it allows users to listen to their phone conversations while reading captions of what's being said to them.

 Access to Services:

 711 provides toll-free relay calling.
 If you are experiencing trouble dialing 711 while trying to reach Kentucky Relay, please contact Kentucky Relay Customer Care.